-The JYNNEOS monkeypox (mpox) vaccine is free in NSW for eligible groups of people.
+The JYNNEOS vaccine to protect against mpox (monkeypox) is free in NSW for eligible groups of people.
 You can be vaccinated without a Medicare card.

-second dose, can now make an appointment using our
+People who are recommended to be vaccinated against mpox can make an appointment using our

 For free help in your language, call the Translating and Interpreting Service on 13 14 50.